sinetris/sinetris-website/content/glossary/information-and-communication-technology.md

   An umbrella term that covers all technical means used to handle information and facilitate communication.
 params:
-  context: tech
+  contexts:
+    - Tech
   abbreviations:
     - ICT
+  related:
+    - information-technology
   externalResources:
-    - title: ICT (eurostat glossary)
+    - title: ICT
+      source: Eurostat Glossary
       link: https://ec.europa.eu/eurostat/statistics-explained/index.php?title=Glossary:Information_and_communication_technology_(ICT)
 ---

-An umbrella term that covers all technical means used to handle information and facilitate communication.
-It includes computer hardware (such as mainframes, desktops, laptops, mobile devices, or anything else with a CPU), network hardware, and any related software.
+An umbrella term that encompasses all technical means used to handle information and facilitate communication through the use of computing devices (e.g., desktops, laptops, servers, mainframes, smartphones, tablet, or any other CPU-equipped device), network equipment (e.g., routers, switches, modems, cables), other peripherals (e.g., printers, scanners, external hard drives), and any related software.